ruthhtur/ruthhtur/source/resume.html.md

   <ul>
     <p><strong>Design & Product Strategy</strong></p>
     <li>Worked with multidisciplinary teams in an embedded model; taking part in planning, design critique, retrospectives, and other cross-functional design initiatives.</li>
-    <li>Participated and assisted with company-wide strategy initiatives, as part of a small group responsible for pitching and evaluating potentially new opportunities.</li>
+    <li>Participated and assisted with company-wide strategy initiatives, as part of a small group responsible for pitching and evaluating potential opportunities.</li>
     <li>Planned and ran internal workshops with teams to generate and identify new ideas, to align on team and design strategy, and to kick off new projects.</li>

     <p><strong>Qualitative Design Research Methods</strong></p>